Conditions and logic

 You can also nest the logic of conditions by grouping (+Add group) the logic.

-If you find that you are adding many conditions in the simple logic editor, you might be beyond the scope of simple logic and may want to check out our calculated variables instead.
+If you find that you are adding many multi-clause conditions, you might be beyond the scope of simple logic and should check out our calculated variables instead.

 If the logic you are trying to express involves a combination of multiple different answers, you can use advanced logic to define arbitrary boolean expressions over the answers.